GuennounAbdellah/DeliverySystem-dotnet-sqlServer-angular/README.md

 *   The project includes Entity Framework migrations for database schema management.
 *   Error handling is present in both backend services and frontend components.

----

-This README provides a good starting point.
-You can add more specific details, contribution guidelines, or deployment instructions as needed.